 - 1. In the project window, right-click and click Add > Class Module.
 The Add Class Module dialog box appears. - 2.
 On the New tab in the Add Class Module dialog box, click Class Module and click OK.
-A new empty class called class1 is created. - 3.
-Display the project properties for this class by clicking it in the Project window and pressing F4. - 4.
-Change the name of the class to Extension and make sure the instancing property is set to 5-Multiuse.
+A new empty class called class1 is created. - Display the project properties for this class by clicking it in the Project window and pressing F4. - Change the name of the class to Extension and make sure the instancing property is set to 5-Multiuse. - Save the extension class by right-clicking the class in the Project window and clicking Save.